-16. Save Mart is the largest regional grocer in California, operating over 200 stores across northern and central California and western Nevada.
-Save Mart employs tens of thousands of people and generates billions of dollars in annual revenue.

-17. Save Mart employees receive different benefits from the company depending on whether they are union members or non-union employees.
+- 18. Save Mart is the largest regional grocer in California, operating over 200 stores across northern and central California and western Nevada.
+Save Mart employs tens of thousands of people and generates billions of dollars in annual revenue. - 19.
+Save Mart employees receive different benefits from the company depending on whether they are union members or non-union employees.
 Most of the union employees receive benefits through the UFCW & Employers Trust pursuant to collective bargaining agreements.
-Nonunion employees receive benefits pursuant to the terms of benefit plans adopted by Save Mart, governed by the terms of the benefit plans Save Mart has chosen to establish.

-18. The Save Mart Select Retiree Health Benefit Plan, referred to herein as the Plan, is one of the benefit plans adopted by Save Mart for its non-union employees.
+Non-union employees receive benefits pursuant to the terms of benefit plans adopted by Save Mart, governed by the terms of the benefit plans Save Mart has chosen to establish. - 20.
+The Save Mart Select Retiree Health Benefit Plan, referred to herein as the Plan, is one of the benefit plans adopted by Save Mart for its non-union employees.
 It provides health care benefits to eligible retirees and their dependents.
-At all relevant times, the Plan provided for a substantial medical benefit for retirees and their spouses, whether in the form of an HRA plan or payment of insurance premiums.
+At all relevant times, the Plan provided for payment of insurance premiums.